drshahizan/Python-big-data/Project/Rojak/readme.md

 | Solving Question 5 | 0.0712 |  | 0.485 |

   ## Conclusion
-To summarize, Pandas is the fastest option when we're perform Exploratory Data Analysis (EDA) with this dataset. than Koalas in general.
+To summarize, Pandas is the fastest option when we're perform Exploratory Data Analysis (EDA) with this dataset than Vaex and Koalas in general.